Support Groups &

 The Edmonton Chapter is an 18+ support group that welcomes parents, family, spouses, allies and LGBTQ2S+ people to their meetings.
 Meetings are currently online on the second Saturday afternoon of the month, and the last Wednesday evening of the month.

 PFLAG Canada, Seahorse Chapter (Edmonton)

-NOTE: Call or email first regarding as to when the meetings will resume as they have been postponed.
+NOTE: Call or email first regarding as to when the meetings are.

 “Seahorse Circle is a play date liberated from gender norms and expectations facilitated by a mentor for children under the age of 12 and their friends and family.
 Families can meet one another, talk, socialize and find a supportive space that normalizes and embraces their children’s exploration and expression of gender.
 This program is funded by Alberta Health Services."